Hwoo-Kim/DeepBioisostere/README.md

 ## Optimize a molecule with DeepBioisostere
 An example for molecule optimization with DeepBioisostere can be found in `./example.py` and `./example.ipynb` files.
-The process can be divided as 1) initializing `DeepBioisotere` model, 2) initializing `Generator`, and 3) molecule optimization.
+The process can be divided as 1) initializing `DeepBioisotere` model, 2) initializing `Generator` class, and 3) molecule optimization.

 For the molecule optimizaiton process, we provide two options about leaving fragment selection; 1) selection by DeepBioisostere model and 2) manual selection.
 Below are the full descriptions about the overall process and the two options.